Graphs with large total angular resolution: Upper bounds on the number of edges

-Applying Lemma~\ref{lemma:main} to every component gives $m\leq 2m-6$, with the only exception consisting of three vertices and one edge (Exception~E0).
-Details can be found in Appendix~\ref{ap:unconnected}.
-So for the rest of the proof only consider connected graphs.
+If $G$ is disconnected, then by Lemma~\ref{lemma:disconnected} it has either $m\leq 2n-6$ edges or consists of three vertices and one edge.
+So for the rest of the proof we only consider connected graphs.